Modeling bacterial flow field with regularized singularities

 Meanwhile, the flow field generated by the isotropically regularized source dipole (IRSD), $\bm{u}^{\mathrm{IRSD}}(\bm{r})$, is constructed from a regularized source monopole.
 The flow field by a source monopole can be expressed in the form of the gradient of a potential function: $\nabla \psi_\lambda (\bm{r})$~\cite{pozrikidis2009}, with the potential function $\psi_\lambda$ determined by the blob $f_{\lambda}(\bm{r})$, as $\psi_\lambda(\bm{r})= -\frac{1}{4\pi}\int\frac{1}{|\bm{r}-\bm{r}'|}f_{\lambda}(\bm{r}')\ \mathrm{d}\bm{r}'$.
 By taking the Gaussian blob $f_\lambda(\bm{r}) = \frac{1}{\pi\sqrt{\pi}\lambda^3}e^{-r^2/\lambda^2}$, we can obtain the analytical form of the potential function,

 Then the flow field generated by IRSD is given by,

 where $\bm{d} = d\cdot \bm{q}$ denotes the source dipole.

 Then, the entire flow field in the laboratory frame, is given by the superposition of the above two flow field generated by the ARS and IRSD.
 For simplicity, we set $\bm{q}$ as $+x$ direction.
 Since the center of the cell body is located at the origin and flagellar bundle extends to $x<0$, ARS center is placed at $\bm{r}_A = (-l,0,0)$, as shown in Fig.~\ref{fig:schematic}.
-Because IRSD enforces no-slip condition over the cell body which is symmetric around the origin, its center coincides with the geometric center of the cell body.
+Because IRSD enforces no-slip condition at the two ends of the long axis of the cell body, which is symmetric regarding the origin, its center coincides with the geometric center of the cell body.
 Therefore, the entire flow field is given by,

 Note that, since the regularization does not alter the far-field behavior of singularity solutions, the strength of both the stresslet $\bm{D}$ and the source dipole $\bm{d}$ are defined in the same fashion as those in the case without regularization.
+For readers familiar with the squirmer model~\cite{ishikawa2024review,ishimoto2013, graaf2016,lintuvuori2016}, a higher-order multipole summation is usually needed for accurately capturing the flow field near the cell body, which is computationally heavy.

 \paragraph*{Comparisons with experiments and simulations.} We compare the theoretical results obtained by the above model with both the experiments on \textit{E. coli}~\cite{drescher2011} and our BEM simulations.
 In BEM simulations, the bacterial body is simplified as a sphere of 1~$\mu m$ radius and the flagellar bundle is represented by a helical tail of 10~$\mu m$ length in the swimming direction ($x$ direction), and one can refer to Supplementary Material for more details.
 The comparisons are focused on the axial velocity along the $+x$ axis, $u_x(x,0,0)$ ($x>1~\mu \text{m}$), and the lateral velocity along the $+y$ axis, $u_y(0,y,0)$ ($y>1~\mu \text{m}$), where $1$~$\mu m$ is chosen due to the fact that the size of the cell body in BEM simulations is $1$~$\mu m$.
 These velocities are referred to as the \emph{head} and \emph{side} velocity in following discussions, respectively.
 We shall discuss the flow fields generated by the bacterium in both the free space and the confined space with a no-slip wall.